OpenST/ost-wallet-sdk-react-native/README.md

 #### Implementation
 Please refer to [OstWallet Settings Documentation](./documentation/OstWalletSettings.md) for implementation details.

+### 4. Redemption Flow UI Component
+OstRedemption component is a pre-built UI component available exclusively in `ost-wallet-sdk-react-native` SDK.
+It consist two pages - one displaying redeemable product list and another displaying product details and redemption options.
+It can be used by end-users to integrate redemption flow into their app.

+#### Implementation
+Please reder to [OstRedemption flow Documentation](./documentation/OstRedemptionFlow.md) for implementation details.

-### 4. OstvTransaction Helper - Transaction and Add Session Integrated Workflow
+### 5. OstvTransaction Helper - Transaction and Add Session Integrated Workflow
 ---
 `OstTransactionHelper` is a transaction helper provided by the SDK that creates session keys before performing a transaction if needed.
 App developers can configure the session creation parameters (session buckets) as per application's need.